 Since the early 1990s, Los Angeles–based artist Diana Thater has created pioneering films, videos, and installations, the primary theme of which is the tension between the natural environment and mediated reality, and by extension, between the tamed and the wild.
-Drawing on a wide variety of sources, including literature, animal behavior, mathematics, chess, and sociology, her evocative and sometimes near-abstract works interact with their surroundings to create an intricate relationship between time-based and spatial dimensions.
-She frequently transforms the exhibition venue into a hybrid space between sculpture and architecture, using color and light alongside her installations.
+Drawing on a wide variety of sources, including literature, animal behavior, mathematics, chess, and sociology, her evocative and sometimes nearly abstract works interact with their surroundings to produce an intricate relationship between time and space.

 Born in 1962 in San Francisco, Thater studied Art History at New York University, before receiving her MFA from the Art Center College of Design in Pasadena, California.

 Since 1993, the artist’s work has been represented by David Zwirner.
 Yes there will be singing was a sound, video, and light piece which could be experienced digitally via David Zwirner Offsite in 2020.
 In 2015, Science, Fiction marked her eighth solo exhibition at the gallery in New York.
 Previous shows include Chernobyl (2012), Between Science and Magic (2010), Here is a text about the world...
 (2008), New Work (2005), the sky is unfolding under you (2001), China, Crayons & Molly Numbers 1 through 10 (1996), and Late & Soon (Occident Trotting) (1993).

 In 2018, a solo presentation of the artist’s work was presented at the new ICA Watershed, Boston.
 In 2017, the solo show A Runaway World was first exhibited at The Mistake Room, Los Angeles and later traveled to Borusan Contemporary, Istanbul and the Guggenheim Bilbao, Spain.
 In 2015, a comprehensive mid-career survey of Thater's work, The Sympathetic Imagination, was organized by the Los Angeles County Museum of Art.
-The show traveled to the Museum of Contemporary Art.
+The show traveled to the Museum of Contemporary Art Chicago.

 Over the past decade, her work has been the subject of solo exhibitions at prominent institutions that include the Aspen Art Museum, Colorado (2015); San Jose Museum of Art, California (2015); Institute of Modern Art, Brisbane (2011); Santa Monica Museum of Art, California (2010); Kunsthaus Graz, Austria (2009); Natural History Museum, London (2009); Kunsthalle Bremen, Germany (2004); Museum für Gegenwartskunst Siegen, Germany (2004); Dia Center for the Arts, New York (2001); and the Secession, Vienna (2000).